Pandora-IsoMemo/PEITHO/README.md

 When adding information to the _help_ sites, _docstrings_ or the _vignette_ of this package, please update documentation locally as follows.
-The documentation of the main branch is build automatically via github action.
+The documentation of the main branch is built automatically via github action.

 ```R
 devtools::document() # or CTRL + SHIFT + D in RStudio